NM EPSCoR Mentoring Award

 - Faculty, staff, post doc, or graduate student who is an active participant in the NM EPSCoR Energize New Mexico project

-- Upload your Statement of Nomination in the field provided in the form.
+- Complete online form and upload your Statement of Nomination in the field provided in the form.
 Accepted file formats are PDF and Word (.doc, .docx).

-- NM EPSCoR will request a Statement of Mentoring Philosophy once form is received from the nominated mentor due by March 29, 2017.
+- NM EPSCoR will request a Statement of Mentoring Philosophy from the nominated mentor once form is received.
+Statement is due on March 26, 2018 at 5 pm Mountain Time.

 National Academy of Sciences, National Academy of Engineering, & Institute of Medicine.
 (1997).
 Adviser, Teacher, Role Model, Friend: On Being a Mentor to Students in Science and Engineering.
 Retrieved from http://www.nap.edu/catalog/5789.html